How to Get Rid of Fungus Gnat

 Fungus gnats are found all over the world in both indoor and outdoor environments.
 They are most commonly encountered in areas with high humidity, such as tropical and subtropical regions, but can also be found in temperate regions with damp soil conditions.
 Fungus gnats are common pests in greenhouses, nurseries, and indoor growing environments, where they can reproduce rapidly and cause significant damage to plants.

-Fungus gnats are small, dark-colored flies that are about 1/8 inch in length.
-They have long, slender legs and wings that are often held above the body when at rest.
+Fungus gnats are small, dark-colored flies about 1/8 inch in length.
+They have long, slender legs and wings often held above the body when at rest.
 Fungus gnats are most easily identified by their habit of flying in a slow, fluttering pattern close to the soil surface.
 Their larvae are small, white or transparent, and worm-like and are typically found in the soil or growing medium.

 The life cycle of fungus gnats consists of four stages: egg, larva, pupa, and adult.